Martin Škrtel: 2011–12 season

 On 27 August 2011, Škrtel scored a headed goal for Liverpool against Bolton Wanderers in his first league appearance of the season from an unfamiliar right-back position.
-On 18 September, he was sent off in a 4–0 away defeat against Tottenham.
+On 18 September, he was sent off in a 4–0 away defeat against Tottenham Hotspur.

-On 18 December, Škrtel scored Liverpool's second goal in a league match away to Aston Villa in a 2–0 win.
-His first goal of 2012 came in a FA Cup fifth round tie against Brighton & Hove Albion, opening the scoring within five minutes of kick-off with header from a corner kick.
-On 26 February 2012, Škrtel scored against Cardiff City in the 2012 Football League Cup Final.
-Liverpool won 3–2 on penalties after the match had ended in a 2–2 draw, giving Škrtel his first trophy as a Liverpool player.
+On 18 December 2011, Škrtel scored Liverpool's second goal in a 2–0 league win away to Aston Villa, scoring with a header after a corner from Craig Bellamy.
 At the midway point of the season, Liverpool had the best defensive record in the Premier League.
-Liverpool left back José Enrique described Škrtel and Daniel Agger as "the best defensive partnership in the Premier League".
+Liverpool left-back José Enrique described Škrtel and Daniel Agger as "the best defensive partnership in the Premier League".

+Škrtel's header opened the scoring in the FA Cup fifth round match against Brighton & Hove Albion on 19 February 2012, with Liverpool going on to win 6–1.
+On 26 February 2012, Škrtel scored against Cardiff City in the League Cup final.
+Liverpool won 3–2 on penalties after the match had ended in a 2–2 draw, giving Škrtel his first trophy as a Liverpool player, as he became the first Slovakian to win the trophy.

-On 10 April 2012, Škrtel captained Liverpool for the first time in the league, leading his club to a 3–2 win over Blackburn Rovers and playing a major part in the first goal with a long pass to Craig Bellamy, who subsequently squared for Maxi Rodríguez to make the score 1–0.
-On 5 May, he started for Liverpool in the 2–1 2012 FA Cup Final defeat to Chelsea.
+On 10 April 2012, Škrtel captained Liverpool for the first time in the Premier League, leading his club to a 3–2 win against Blackburn Rovers and playing a major part in the first goal with a long pass to Craig Bellamy, who subsequently squared for Maxi Rodríguez to make the score 1–0.
+On 5 May, he started for Liverpool in the 2–1 FA Cup final defeat to Chelsea.

 Škrtel was named the Liverpool Player of the Year in May 2012.

 2012–13 season

 On 20 August 2012, Škrtel announced that he would commit his future to Liverpool by signing a new contract.

-Škrtel's season got off to a bad start, giving away a penalty in a 3–0 loss to West Brom on 18 August 2012.
-A week later, he scored the club's first goal of the season in a 2–2 draw against Manchester City.
+Škrtel's 2012–13 season got off to a bad start, giving away a penalty in a 3–0 loss to West Bromwich Albion on 18 August 2012.
+A week later, he scored the club's first Premier League goal of the season in a 2–2 draw against Manchester City.
 Later in the match, his poorly executed backpass to Pepe Reina was intercepted by Carlos Tevez to equalise for Manchester City.

-In January 2013, Škrtel was dropped from the Liverpool team after a poor performance in an FA Cup defeat to Oldham Athletic.
+In January 2013, Škrtel was dropped from the Liverpool team after a poor performance in an 3–2 defeat to Oldham Athletic in the FA Cup.
 After starting only four Premier League matches in the second half of the season, Škrtel called 2012–13 "one of the worst seasons in my career and certainly the worst during my time at Liverpool".